MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-download-diagnostics.md

 ms.date: 11/17/2023
 ---

-# Download logs on the VNet data gateway
+# Download logs on the virtual network (VNET) data gateway

-Logs for your VNET data gateway are available for download on the manage connections and gateways page.
+Logs for your VNET data gateway are available for download on the **Manage connections and gateways** page.
 Three folders are downloaded:

 - System Counters
 - Mashup Logs